 At the moment I don't even know how to articulate my feelings about this book in a detailed manner so I'm not even going to try.
 Some things in this book worked for me and some things didn't, which is a real shame since this came to me recommended and I wanted to enjoy the book.
 But what made me decide to officially put this down is the following:

-"But we didn't get to dance again."and two pages later
+and two pages later"But we didn't get to dance again."

 "That's right-you owe me a nice long slow dance."
 I can say that now.
 I have Derek.
 I can tease Scott.
 We're friends.